leifwritescode/Devvit/README.md

 # Devvit

-My experiments with the shiny, new Reddit Developer Platform
+A monorepo containing my experiments with the super-excitingly-shiny-newfangled Reddit Developer Platform, lovingly known as Devvit.